jina-ai/jina/docs/get-started/what-is-jina.md

 In fact, one can achieve the same in 14 lines of code (`black`ed) with pure Python.

-So does using Jina mean some special design pattern that needs one extra line of code to achieve the same result with pure Python?
+So does using Jina mean learning some weird design pattern that needs one extra line of code to achieve the same result with pure Python?
 What's the deal?

 Here is the deal.
 The features below come out of the box with the above 15 lines of code: